 Here you can find out more about the history of the museum, its rooms and tickets/opening hours.

 The Museum is also on Facebook, Instagram and YouTube.

-La Rocca delle fiabe is “the castle where everything is reality, where everything is fantasy”, a place created by the illustrious writer and teacher of children’s literature Antonio Faeti and created in collaboration with the Pro-Loco of Sant’Agata Feltria.
+La Fortress of the Fairy Tales (Rocca delle Fiabe) is “the castle where everything is reality, where everything is fantasy”, a place created by the illustrious writer and teacher of children’s literature Antonio Faeti and created in collaboration with the Pro-Loco of Sant’Agata Feltria.

-Here more info on the admission and how to get to the Museum.
+Here is more info on the admission and how to get to the Museum.

 La Rocca delle Fiabe is also on Facebook.

 Since the previous list is the result of a research but can not be exhaustive, if you know or have visited other museums suitable for children in Emilia-Romagna we invite you to signal them with a comment, thank you!

 Social Media Manager for @inEmiliaRomagna and full-time mom.